ItamarAharony/DeepQLearning-15Puzzle/README.md

 # 15-Puzzle Solver using Deep Q-Learning (DQN)

 This project implements a Deep Q-Learning (DQN) agent to solve the classic 15-puzzle game.
 The agent is trained using reinforcement learning to learn how to solve the puzzle from randomly shuffled states.
+This is a simplification of a freelance project whose complete implementation has been kept confidential.

 ## Project Structure